 Some vehicle models use a cold-start injector.
 It operates as a regular injector, but only works when the engine is cold.
 The injector may have its own thermo switch or; may be commanded by the system control module.
 If either the switch or the computer circuit fails; you may have a hard time starting the engine when cold.

 Also, for a engine cranks but fails to start problem, consider checking the exhaust system.

 Engine exhaust must be able to be relieved from the engine to allow it to run.
 If there is an obstruction, such as a catalytic converter that has broken and plugged the exhaust system; no exhaust gasses will be able to exit the engine.

-The Manifold Absolute Pressure (MAP) sensor is used by the Powertrain Control Module (PCM) for engine load input.
-The (PCM) uses this input, as well as others, to calculate the correct amount of fuel to inject into the cylinders.
+The Manifold Absolute Pressure (MAP) sensor is used; by the Powertrain Control Module (PCM) for engine load input.
+The (PCM) uses this input, as well as others.
+Consequently, to calculate the correct amount of fuel to inject into the cylinders.
 The manifold absolute pressure (MAP) sensor compares the barometric (atmospheric) pressure to the intake manifold vacuum.
-When the sensor fails, it can prevent your engine from starting.
+So, when the sensor fails, it can prevent your engine from starting.

 The mass air flow (MAF) sensor tells the computer the amount (the density) of the air entering the engine.
 A common (MAF) problem is dirt or foreign matter blocking the sensing element; preventing the sensor from working.
 Or the sensor itself may fail after miles of service.
 You may be able to clean and test the sensor at home.

 Engine Cranks But Fails To Start – (ECT) Sensor

 The computer uses the engine coolant temperature (ECT) sensor to know how much fuel the engine needs.
 Also, when to enter closed loop operation (that is, when the engine has reached operating temperature).
 A bad (ECT) sensor can upset ignition timing, or the operation of the transmission or cooling fan.